Best ISAs 2021

 You can only have one ISA in each financial year, so research your options carefully.
 Whether you choose a cash or investment ISA, give some thought to your savings goals beforehand to determine what the right ISA is for you.

 You can't carry your tax-free allowance over from one financial year to the next so, if you've got enough cash to hit your limit, think about maximising your ISA allowance.
-The cash ISA allowance for the financial year 2018/19 is £20,000.
+The cash ISA allowance for the financial year is currently £20,000.

 An ISA is a great way to save for a specific event like a deposit for buying a home, a wedding, holiday, or starting a family